matomo-org/developer-documentation/docs/2.x/content-tracking.md

 ## Declarative content tracking

-Instead of programmatically tracking the content with the Javascript API, you can use HTML attributes in your web page.
+Instead of programmatically tracking the content with the JavaScript API, you can use HTML attributes in your web page.

 ### Initializing the tracker